henhouseai/henhouse/deployment/overview.md

 ### **Installation Architecture**

 The installation system creates the complete user and group infrastructure needed for a Henhouse deployment.
-It sets up four tier-based system users, transfers SSH keys, creates credential files, initializes git repositories, and configures convenience scripts.
+It sets up four tier-based system users, transfers SSH keys, creates credential files, initializes git repositories, and configures entry points.

 **Critical Prerequisites**:
 - **Must be inside project directory**: The install command uses `detect_project_context()` which walks up from the current working directory (`Path.cwd()`) looking for an `hh/` folder.
 You MUST `cd` into the project directory before running install.